Kingston Pike: Kingston Turnpike

-The Dixie Lee Highway
+Dixie Lee Highway

-From the 1920s until the late 1950s, Kingston Pike was known as the "Dixie Lee Highway," as it lay along a merged stretch of two cross-country auto-tourism routes— the Dixie Highway (which followed US 70 through the area) and the Lee Highway (which followed US 11).
-The Dixie Highway, conceived in 1915, was a north-south route that connected cities in the Midwestern United States with beaches in the South.
-The Lee Highway was primarily an east-west route that connected Arlington, Virginia, with California.
+From the 1920s until the late 1950s, Kingston Pike was known as the "Dixie Lee Highway," as it lay along a merged stretch of two cross-country auto-tourism routes—Dixie Highway (which followed US 70 through the area) and Lee Highway (which followed US 11).
+Dixie Highway, conceived in 1915, was a north-south route that connected cities in the Midwestern United States with beaches in the South.
+Lee Highway was primarily an east-west route that connected Arlington, Virginia, with California.
 The two routes joined in downtown Knoxville and diverged at the US 70/US 11 split at the Knox-Loudon line, which thus became known as the Dixie-Lee Junction.

 The automobile traffic along the Dixie and Lee highways brought a tourism boom to Kingston Pike.
 Beginning in the 1920s, businesses catering to this thru-traffic sprang up along the length of the road from Bearden to Dixie Lee Junction.
-Tourist camps, predecessors to the modern motel, were among the earliest of these businesses, and included Knoxville's first motel, Edd's Tourist Camp, which was established in Bearden in the late 1920s.
+Tourist camps, predecessors to the modern motel, were among the earliest of these businesses and included Knoxville's first motel, Edd's Tourist Camp, which was established in Bearden in the late 1920s.
 Restaurants also began to appear, many of which used flashy signs, unusual Streamline Moderne architecture, and names such as the "White Dot Barbecue Stand," the "Oki-Doke Cafe," and the "Wonder Lunch Room" to attract passing tourists.
 Drive-in theaters and skating rinks began to appear along Kingston Pike during the 1950s.

 The development of the Interstate Highway System in the 1950s and 1960s brought an end to the Dixie Lee Highway period.
 Interstate 40 (I-40) and I-75, which run roughly parallel to Kingston Pike, siphoned off most of the area's interstate traffic, and most of Kingston Pike's tourism-related businesses closed.
 Only a few buildings from Kingston Pike's Dixie Lee Highway period have survived to the present day, most notably the 11-70 Motor Court near Farragut, the Naples Restaurant in Bearden, and Dixie Lee Fireworks at Dixie Lee Junction.